 The 4K photo function can also be used in three different modes, all of which allow you to take pictures at a 30 FPS rate.

-Third and last is the 4K pre-Burst, which starts recording one second before and after you press the shutter button, and it is the optimum choice for unplanned moments!
-Generally the 4K video offers a way more intense viewing experience which is 4 times larger than full HD, so it allows you to capture even more intricate details.
+- Third and last is the 4K pre-Burst, which starts recording one second before and after you press the shutter button, and it is the optimum choice for unplanned moments!
+Generally, the 4K video offers a way more intense viewing experience which is four times larger than full HD, so it allows you to capture even more intricate details.

 The 25-600mm LEICA DC VARIO-ELMARIT lens features full-range F2.8 so you can shoot in low light throughout the whole range of zooming.

-The Panasonic LUMIX DMC-FZ300K is splashproof and dustrpoof, and the joints, dials, and buttons are sealed tightly, so its durability is extended.
+The Panasonic LUMIX DMC-FZ300K is splashproof and dustpoof, and the joints, dials, and buttons are sealed tightly, so its durability is extended.

-The camera also has 5-axis tilt correction, with its 5-aix HYBRID O.I.S+. (optical image stabilizer plus) it reduced blur that results from one-handed shooting as it compensates for 5 types of movement.
+The camera also has 5-axis tilt correction, with its 5-axis HYBRID O.I.S+. (optical image stabilizer plus) it reduced blur that results from one-handed shooting as it compensates for five types of movement.